Or, why after much reading, questioning, deliberation, and discussion we are not actually doing much preparation.

 - Our Action: None as the majority of our deliverables are in the 2020 to 2021 time period so will be funded irrespective.

-- Exploitation and follow-up may not happen even if the project completes successfully.
+- Exploitation and follow-up may not happen even if the project is completed successfully.
 But…

 - We have always assumed this was a standalone project, which may have a positive outcome (hence it is only 70% funded by public subsidy).